krzentner/language-world/data/text-davinci-003-old/basic_py_md/soccer-0.py.md

-if check("the robot's gripper is not above the soccer ball"):
+If check("the robot's gripper is not above the soccer ball"):
-        robot.put("gripper above soccer ball")
-    if check("the robot's gripper is not around the soccer ball and the robot's gripper is open"): robot.drop("gripper around soccer ball")
-    if check("the robot's gripper is near the soccer ball and the robot's gripper is open"): robot.close("gripper around soccer ball")
-    if check("the robot's gripper is above the soccer ball and the robot's gripper is closed"): robot.push("soccer ball towards goal")
+    robot.put("gripper above the soccer ball") if check("the robot's gripper is not forward aligned with the soccer ball"): robot.align("gripper with soccer ball") if check("the robot's gripper is not near the soccer ball"): robot.slide("gripper into soccer ball") if check("the soccer ball is not near the goal"): robot.push("soccer ball to goal")